 Like the process piece I made as an undergraduate student back in California, having built 700+ tiny clay televisions, with screens, knobs, and antennas cut from trash picked up in alleys, then gluing each individual TV onto a sculpted pig-wire couch (which, after being exhibited and reviewed, would end up buried under weeds in a field somewhere in the hills behind the coastal town of Santa Barbara), my work keeps moving, keeps creeping, sliding forever forward into the next incarnation.
 Each spiral I draw, paint, carve, or even write, builds a universe unto itself, eventually disappearing into the over-paint, stain, glaze, and ideas that cover it, relegating what's come before to memory, and pushing each new moment into a birth of extinction.

-I believe this is where the bones I build come from; it’s like having an ongoing conversation with a thing that resides within my head, within one of my souls.
+I believe this is where the bones I build come from.
+It’s like having an ongoing conversation with a thing that resides within my head, within one of my souls.
 It’s always there, hiding sometimes, whispering that life could be different, that there could be something more, something tangibly relevant, a path to live by.
 Why do we even do it, we ask ourselves, why is it ‘this’ that makes us alive—why?!
-Then, thankfully, even with a suppressed sense of glee screaming from a corner of my mind, we get tired … or hungry … or bored—then art and I have no choice but to move on to the maneuvers of living.
+Then, thankfully, even with a suppressed sense of glee screaming from a corner of my mind, we get tired … or hungry … or bored—then art and I have no choice (lekhaim) but to move on to the maneuvers of living.